1 9 6 4 – 1 9 6 5 (UK)

 WASP are a type of ocean police force attempting to keep the seas free from the forces of evil because let’s face it, that’s always been a problem . . .

 The main perpetrator of evil is Titan, a green-skinned megalomaniac and the ruler of Titanica – (pictured below left) rumoured to be based on Laurence Olivier.

-Fortuitously, WASP has the Stingray – An atomic-powered submarine equipped with sixteen sting missiles and based at Marineville which is WASP’s Island Headquarters, connected to the ocean by a tunnel from which Stingray emerges each episode.
+Fortuitously, WASP has the Stingray – An atomic-powered submarine equipped with sixteen sting missiles and based at Marineville which is WASP’s Island Headquarters (pictured below), connected to the ocean by a tunnel from which Stingray emerges each episode.